Cong-ruled Rajasthan Cabinet expansion likely next week: Party sources | Politics

 He had said that he is in touch with the party high command over the issues raised by him and hoped that the required steps would be taken soon.

-Pilot was sacked as the deputy chief minister and Pradesh Congress Committee (PCC) chief in July last year after he rebelled against the leadership of Gehlot after one-month-long political crisis, the party high command announced to form a three-member committee to look into the issues raised by him.
+The pilot was sacked as the deputy chief minister and Pradesh Congress Committee (PCC) chief in July last year after he rebelled against the leadership of Gehlot after the one-month-long political crisis, the party high command announced to form a three-member committee to look into the issues raised by him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)